 We only accept credit card payments (Visa or MasterCard).
-You can bring your credit card and pay at the Embassy during your appointment or you can complete the credit card authorization form at the Embassy or bring the completed form with you.
-The credit card holder must fill and sign the credit card authorisation form and provide proof of identity.
+You can bring your credit card and pay at the Embassy during your appointment or you can complete this credit card authorization form to process the payment.
+The credit card holder must fill out and sign the credit card authorization form and provide proof of identity.

 |Administering an oath or receiving a statutory declaration or affirmation.
 The fee shown is per document.||50.00|

 |Attesting any document bearing a signature (affidavit, declaration, affirmation, etc.).
 The fee shown is per document.||50.00|